The Challenger: When Do New Data Sources Justify Switching Machine Learning Models?: Empirical Validation: Credit Scoring Case Study

-\item \textbf{Economic structure.} In all experiments, we measure the {economic performance gap} as the difference in AUC between the challenger and the incumbent, which is well suited to our imbalanced classification setting (average default rate 20.87\%).
+\item \textbf{Economic parameters.} In all experiments, we measure the {economic performance gap} as the difference in AUC between the challenger and the incumbent.
 We write the per-sample economic gap as $(\mathrm{AUC}_{\text{challenger}}-\mathrm{AUC}_{\text{incumbent}})$, so that all costs are expressed in units of ``per-sample gain from a unit increase in AUC.''
 For example, $c_{\mathrm{acq}}=0.0025$ means that the acquisition cost per sample is $0.25\%$ of the per-sample gain from a one-point AUC improvement.
 Since scaling gaps and costs is equivalent up to a rescaling of the value function, this normalization is without loss of generality.
-In both experiment families (E.1) and (E.2), we hold the discount factor and baseline costs fixed at $\beta=0.95$, $c_{\mathrm{acq}}=0.0025$, and $c_s=0$, varying only the training-related costs across scenarios. \end{itemize} As we further explain next, the two scenarios differ only in the learning environment (induced by the model class) and the economic structure (induced by different training-cost level).
-In E.1 (\emph{early switch}), the challenger model is logistic regression (LR) and the per-sample training cost is $c_{\mathrm{train}}=0.075$.
-In E.2 (\emph{late switch}), the challenger model is LightGBM and the per-sample training cost is $c_{\mathrm{train}}=0.005$.
-In the remainder of this section, we discuss the implications of these choices.
+To simplify parameter selection and better illustrate the findings of Sections~\ref{sec:theory}-\ref{sec:algs}, we assume a fixed per-sample gain; a constant per-sample acquisition cost, identical before and after the decision; and no switching costs.
+In both experiment families (E.1) and (E.2), we hold the discount factor and baseline costs fixed at $\beta=0.95$, $c_{\mathrm{acq}}=0.0025$, and $c_s=0$, varying only the training-related costs across scenarios.
+We revisit those choices in the EC. \end{itemize}

-\paragraph{Robustness checks.} Section~\ref{sec:add_exp} in the EC examines complementary settings that vary (i) the \emph{economic structure}---no costs, higher acquisition costs, and a positive switching cost, each evaluated for both LR and LightGBM---and (ii) \emph{robustness dimensions}---smaller batches, larger batches with higher acquisition costs, a ``timeless'' design that removes time ordering (hence investigating the effect of distribution shift), and a smaller total challenger sample size.
+\begin{remark} Section~\ref{sec:add_exp} in the EC examines complementary scenarios that vary (i) sample size, timing, and epoch design parameters (smaller total challenger sample size; smaller batches; larger batches with higher acquisition costs; no temporal ordering allowing us to investigate the effect of distribution shift), as well as (ii) economic parameters (no costs; higher acquisition costs; positive switching cost), each evaluated for both LR and LightGBM. \end{remark}